swaptacular/swpt_creditors/README.md

 # For example: "0.1.#", "1.#", or "#".
 PROTOCOL_BROKER_QUEUE_ROUTING_KEY=#

-# Set this to "true" (default "false") after splitting a parent
-# database shard into two children shards.
-Set this back
-# to "false", once all left-over records have been deleted from
-# the child shard.
-IGNORE_PARENT_SHARD_MESSAGES=false

 # The processing of incoming events consists of several stages.
 The
 # following configuration variables control the number of worker
 # threads that will be involved on each respective stage (default